-- Prototyping - How have you attempted to prototype your solution and test it in a real-world setting?
+- Progress — How have you attempted to prototype your solution and test it in a real-world setting?

-- What are the challenges in your solution (as it currently stands)?
+- What are the challenges your solution faces (as it currently stands)?
 How do you plan to address them?

 - What are the most formidable barriers to implementing your solution (as it currently stands) in the real world?
 How do you plan to overcome them?